OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/14 October 2017.md

 ---

 ## Notable Warnings or Predictions

 - **Dreams** involving break-ins or the devil reflect real attempts by agents to direct negative energies
 - The world is experiencing extreme **chaos**, indicating a significant shift or transition
+- Individuals are encouraged to tighten awareness and remain vigilant.

 ---

 ## Technology and Artificial Intelligence